duckey77/reDream-Core/README.md

-Reicast-Core
+reDream-Core
 ===========

-OpenEmu Core plugin with Reicast to support Dreamcast emulation
+OpenEmu Core plugin with redream to support Dreamcast emulation